Andermatt Music Summer Festival 2020

 About This Event

-A five day summer programme that showcases the finest artists of The New Generation Festival and includes performances co-produced with the Catskill Jazz Factory, featuring a programme of Mendelssohn, Mozart and a symphonic synthesis of Brahms and Radiohead.
+A four day summer programme that showcases the finest artists of The New Generation Festival and includes performances co-produced with the Catskill Jazz Factory, featuring a programme of Mendelssohn, Mozart and a symphonic synthesis of Brahms and Radiohead.

 Starring: New Generation Festival soloists, Catskill Jazz Factory artists, Orchestra Senzaspine, Gennaro Cardaropoli, Steve Hackman and Stereo Hideout soloists.